-- I don’t like used cars.
+- Used car??
 I don’t want to buy somebody else’s problem.

 - Maybe when I’m in my 60s, I’ll be able to afford that.

 - I’ve worked hard for this money.
-What if the market tanks, and I lose it all?
+What if the market tanks?

-- I don’t like used cars.
+- Used car??
 I don’t want to buy somebody else’s problem. – Fear.

-- He’s rich, so he can afford it. – Contempt, Self-Doubt.
+- He’s rich.
+He can afford it. – Contempt, Self-Doubt.

 - Maybe when I’m in my 60s, I’ll be able to afford that. – Envy, Hope.

 - I’ve worked hard for this money.
-What if the market tanks, and I lose it all? – Fear.
+What if the market tanks? – Fear.

-There’s a cliché that says the two most powerful emotions when it comes to managing money are greed and fear.
+There’s a cliché that two most powerful money-related emotions are greed and fear.

-But no one thinks of themselves as “greedy.”
+But no one thinks of themselves as greedy.
 No one wakes up in the morning and says, “Time to screw the poor!”
-Greed is a more subtle force.
+Greed is a subtle force.

-Likewise, not many people recognize fear as one of their driving emotions.
-Fear is like a tooth cavity: you don’t notice it unless the situation is already out of hand.
+Likewise, many people don’t describe themselves as fearful or scared.
+Fear is like a tooth cavity: you don’t notice it unless the situation is out of hand.
 It’s either hidden or it’s unbearable.

 Fear expresses itself in small ways:

-- Wanting to a new car “in case” your eight-year-old car breaks down.
+- You want a new car in case your eight-year-old car breaks down.
 The engine is making funny sounds, anyway.
 Or is it the timing belt?
 Whatever.

-- Avoiding the market because you can’t stomach the possibility of losing.
-You worked hard for that!
+- You avoiding the market because you can’t stomach the possibility of loss.

-- Staying in your 9-to-5 job forever, not because you love your job, but because you hate the idea of unstable income.
-Besides, you get “paid vacation” days!
+- You linger in your 9-to-5 not because you love your job, but because you hate the idea of unstable income.
+Besides, you get (so-called) “paid vacation!”

-- Disparaging people with wealth, because you’re “sure” they “must have” trampled others to achieve their success.
+- You disparage people with wealth.
+They must have trampled others to achieve their success.

 You rationalize this fear though an illogical idea — that happiness and wealth are contradictory.